Kewejuankenobie/Rubik-s-Cube/README.md

 Rotate Sides by clearing screen and redrawing

-3/15 No major updates to project, but did some testing on pyGame and OpenGL, ultimately decided to use this
+3/15 No major updates to project, but did some testing on pyGame and OpenGL, ultimately decided to use this Next want to make 27 wireframe cubes in a 3x3x3 pattern